felipebravom/felipebravom.github.io/docs/cv.md

 ## Seminars

-* [January 2018] [University of Waikato](https://events.waikato.ac.nz/events/tutorial-using-sentiment-analysis-as-a-case-study-for-introducing-modern-nlp-concepts).
+* [February 2018] [University of Waikato](https://events.waikato.ac.nz/events/tutorial-using-sentiment-analysis-as-a-case-study-for-introducing-modern-nlp-concepts).
 Tutorial: Using Sentiment Analysis as a Case Study for Introducing Modern NLP Concepts.

 * [January 2018] [Universidad de Chile](https://www.dcc.uchile.cl/tutorial__using_sentiment_analysis_as_a_case_study_for_introducing_modern_nlp__concepts).
 Tutorial: Using Sentiment Analysis as a Case Study for Introducing Modern NLP Concepts.